h-a-t-zz/ISAF/README.md

                    DEVSECOPS IN A PYTHON NUTSHELL
 ```
 # Purpose
-This project is a "simple" python implementation of the DevSecOps Methodolgy, boiled down to the following pictures.
+This project is a "simple" python implementation of the DevSecOps Methodology, boiled down to the following picture:
 [![DevSecOps](https://insights.sei.cmu.edu/assets/content/CISecurityChecking2.png)](https://insights.sei.cmu.edu/sei_blog/2014/12/security-in-continuous-integration.html)

-and an IRL implementation:
+and an implementation attempt:

 [![Try in PWD](Flow.png)](https://medium.com/@H.A.T/how-to-implement-webs-hospital-b0d8b85389ce)